Networking Interview Questions

 In my verdict, Sneakernet, a colloquial word referring to the actual transmission of storage devices for data like magnetic tape, floppy disks, or compact discs from one system to another rather than sending the data over a computer network, describes the exchange of digital data, particularly computer files.
 Additionally, this word is frequently employed as a satirical allusion to the significantly quicker data transmission through networks and implies that the information is being transmitted by a person who wears sneakers.

-Q. 50: What are the components of a Protocol?
+Q. 50: What are the components of a protocol?

 A few components of a protocol are as follows: